 Who Led The Opposition Against Prop 213?

 Most of all, Prop 213 was opposed by the founders of the Proposition 103 Enforcement Project discussed above.
-Also opposing Prop 213 were the California Trial Lawyers Association, along with "United Policyholders."
+Also opposing Prop 213 was the California Trial Lawyers Association and “United Policyholders.“

-But it appeared that Mercury had reduced its motor vehicle insurance rates by "20% for uninsured motorist coverage and 15% for bodily injury coverage."
-However, most jurists feel it was the pro-consumer Prop 103 and not pro insurance industry Prop 213 that made this happen.
+But it appeared that Mercury had reduced its motor vehicle insurance rates by “20% for uninsured motorist coverage and 15% for bodily injury coverage.”
+(Including any California wrongful death damages) However, most jurists feel the pro-consumer Prop 103 and not the pro-insurance industry Prop 213 made this happen.

 What Is The Relevant California Code Section?

 Remarkably, the codification of California’s Proposition 213 is not found in the California Vehicle Code.